Oducrown/Amazon-Product-Review/README.md

 13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of rating and number of reviews combined.

+# Results
 **N.B: The results for each questions stated above are contained in the AMAZON zIP Folder attached to this project.**
 [AMAZON.zip](https://github.com/user-attachments/files/21091149/AMAZON.zip)

+Final Task: Dashboard Creation
+Using your cleaned dataset and pivot outputs, build an Excel dashboard.
+Unleash your Creativity